-Plastic is almost always combined with another material like wood or metal.
+Plastic is almost always combined with other materials like wood or metal.
 It can be sturdy and durable but may break down if exposed to continuous sunlight.

 A baby gate extending through your home isn't always the most attractive piece of home décor.
 However, there are some models designed with aesthetics in mind.
 The opening panel may have an arch or scrollwork in the slat design.
 While a gate is still a gate, these models do add a touch of sophistication.

 A. With some designs, your only option is to cut the baseboard, making a notch where the gate can mount.
-With others, you may have to mount the gate above the baseboard, which could leave some crawling space for a determined baby or pet.
-There are a few manufacturers that have addressed this issue by using an adjustable mount on the bottom of the gate so it can be narrower than the top.
+With others, you may have to mount the gate above the baseboard, which could create a dangerous crawling space for a determined baby or pet.
+A few manufacturers have addressed this issue by using an adjustable mount on the bottom of the gate so it can be narrower than the top.